alphagov/notifications-admin/docs/index.md

 * use a client library provided by Notify - there is currently 1 python library but more will be added in different languages
 * develop your own integration to produce requests in the correct format

 GOV.UK.Notify uses [JWT tokens](https://jwt.io/) for authentication and identification.
-JWT tokens are built into our pre-built clients.
-If you don't use a pre-built client you must manually create the token which uses the service ID and API key.
+JWT tokens are built into our pre-built client library.
+If you don't use the GOV.UK Notify client library, you must manually create the token yourself.

 A JWT token contains, in encrypted format:
 * your service ID - identifies your service
 * your API key (in JWT token terms this is called the client ID) - used to create an individual request for an API resource
-* an indication of what you're trying to do (GET, POST, etc)
+* an indication of what you're trying to do - GET, POST, etc.
 * the endpoint you're trying to access

 Use the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application to find your service ID and create API keys.

-**Important:** API keys are secret keys so save them somewhere safe - do not commit API keys to public source code repositories.
+**Important:** API keys are secret, so save them somewhere safe.
+Do not commit API keys to public source code repositories.

 API endpoints